MicrosoftDocs/iis-docs/iis/media/web-playlists/web-playlists-for-iis-7-creating-a-simple-playlist.md

 ## Adding HTTPD Media Entries

 Web Playlists can use media entries that begin with the httpd:// URL prefix to request that an external application, such as an ASP page, ASP.NET, or PHP application computes the correct content path/URL to serve.
 Server variables can be included in the URL while requesting these applications using the {var\_name} syntax (for example, httpd://{SERVER\_NAME}:{SERVER\_PORT}/pre.aspx).
-Remote applications can use this information to to determine the correct content to serve.
+Remote applications can use this information to determine the correct content to serve.
 The call flow is best captured by the following figure:

 [![](web-playlists-for-iis-7-creating-a-simple-playlist/_static/image12.jpg)](web-playlists-for-iis-7-creating-a-simple-playlist/_static/image11.jpg)